Professional wrestling match types: Retirement match

-The retirement stipulation can be applied to just one wrestler or both wrestlers in a match can be wrestling for their careers (though in practice some wrestlers career may resume their career later either inside or outside the promotion the match occurs in despite being "retired" per the stipulation of the match).
-Some examples of this stipulation of match are Shawn Michaels vs. Ric Flair at WrestleMania XXIV and Shawn Michaels vs. The Undertaker at WrestleMania XXVI.
+Also referred to as a "career ending match".
+The retirement stipulation can be applied to just one wrestler or both wrestlers in a match can be wrestling for their careers (though in practice some wrestlers may resume their career later either inside or outside the promotion the match occurs in despite being "retired" per the stipulation of the match).

+Some examples of this stipulation of match are Randy Savage vs. Ultimate Warrior at WrestleMania VII, Shawn Michaels vs. Ric Flair at WrestleMania XXIV, Shawn Michaels vs. The Undertaker at WrestleMania XXVI, Saya Kamitani vs. Tam Nakano at Stardom All Star Grand Queendom 2025, and AJ Styles vs. Gunther at the 2026 Royal Rumble.
 More loosely, the term can refer to the last match of a (usually "legendary") wrestler's career.
-Such a match is designed to be a last hurrah, showcasing the wrestler's talent one last time for their fans.
-An example of this type includes Sting's retirement match at Revolution 2024 and Ric Flair's Last Match in 2022.
-Statistically speaking: Most matches occur when the person retiring loses the match to put a younger talent over.
+Such a match is designed to be a last hurrah, showcasing the wrestler's talent one last time for their fans; examples of this type include Ric Flair's Last Match in 2022, Sting's retirement match at AEW Revolution in 2024, and John Cena's retirement match at Saturday Night's Main Event XLII in 2025.